unDocUMeantIt/bash_script_skeleton/README.md

 ### Branches

 Please note that all development happens in the `develop` branch.
-Pull requests against the `master` branch will be rejected, as it is reserved for the current stable release.
+Pull requests against the `main` branch will be rejected, as it is reserved for the current stable release.